Conditions InDepth: Alzheimer’s Disease

 - Neurofibrillary tangles (twisted nerve cell fibers)—These are found inside nerve cells in the hippocampus and temporal and frontal lobes of the brain.
 A type of protein called tau is found within these tangles.

+- Neuritic plaques—Located outside the nerve cells, the plaques are surrounded by dying neurons (nerve cells) and contain a sticky protein called beta amyloid.
 It is believed that beta amyloid may cause narrowing of blood vessels in the brain, which in turn plays a role in killing nerve cells.
 The presence of the plaque seems to be linked to reduction of an important chemical called acetylcholine.
 Acetylcholine helps neurons relay messages in the brain and is essential for memory and learning.

 It has been estimated that over 4 million Americans have Alzheimer’s disease and the total healthcare costs are estimated to be over $100 billion in the US alone.
 The number of patients with Alzheimer’s disease is expected to triple during the next 20 years as the baby boomer generation ages with an associated rise in the economic burden.
 In most cases, Alzheimer’s disease develops in people over the age of 65.
 Although, there is a rare, early-onset form of the disease that may strike people as young as 30.
 Nearly all people who have ]]>Down syndrome]]> develop Alzheimer's disease if they live into their forties.

 ]]>What are the risk factors for Alzheimer’s disease?]]>

 ]]>What are the symptoms of Alzheimer’s disease?]]>